gvwilson/sql-tutorial/README.md

-# The Querynomicon: An Introduction to SQL for Wary Data Scientists
+# The Querynomicon: An Introduction to SQL for Weary Data Scientists

 -   Please see [the website][site] to view the current version of this tutorial.